Research-led and practice-driven teaching helps to ensure that the University's degrees are relevant to the modern world.

 Examples of good practice include:

-- The School of Law's Moot Court enables students to gain true-to-life, practical experience of the courtroom environment
+- The College of Law's Moot Court enables students to gain true-to-life, practical experience of the courtroom environment

 - Clinical practice suites in the College of Human and Health Sciences have been designed to function like real hospital wards, giving nursing students invaluable exposure to practical work environments